Minimal slope conjecture of $F$-isocrystals: PBQ overconvergent -isocrystals

 \section{PBQ overconvergent $F$-isocrystals}

 We introduce the notion of the PBQ filtration for overconvergent $F$-isocrystals on a smooth curve.
-The notion has been already defined for local objects, $\varphi$-$\nabla$-modules, by B.Chiarellotto and the author in \cite{CT11} in order to give a necessary condition of $\varphi$-$\nabla$-modules over $\mathcal E$ which satisfies Dwork's conjecture of logarithmic growth.
+The notion has been already defined for local objects, $\varphi$-$\nabla$-modules, by B.Chiarellotto and the author in \cite{CT11} in order to give a necessary condition of $\varphi$-$\nabla$-modules over $\mathcal E$ which satisfies Dwork's conjecture on logarithmic growth.
 We will globalize the notion of PBQ modules in this section.

-Suppose the residue field $k$ of $K$ is perfect.
+Let us keep the notation $k, R, K, \sigma$ in section \ref{dJ} such that the residue field $k$ of $K$ is supposed perfect and $\sigma$ is a $q$-Frobenius on $K$.